nickciuffi/nick-chat/README.md

 # Nick Chat

-This is a complete chat app, where the user can create conversations and groups with others.<br>
+This is a complete chat app, where the user can create private and group conversations.<br>
 Inside the chats, the user can send texts, images or emogis.

 # How it was made: